Code of Points (gymnastics): 2006 Revised Code

-Proponents of the new system believe it is a necessary step in advancing gymnastics, promoting difficult skills and increasing judging objectivity.
-Opponents feel that people outside the gymnastics community will not understand the scoring and will lose interest in the sport, and that, without emphasising artistry, the essence of gymnastics will change.
-Many opponents of the new scoring system feel that this system, in essence, chooses the winners before competition ever begins.
-Competitors no longer compete on the same level.
-Each contestant begins with a unique start value; therefore, contestants assigned a lower start value or difficulty rating are knocked out of the winner's circle before the competition begins.
-They may compete, but they cannot win.
-A competitor with a higher difficulty rating will begin competition with a higher combined base score.
-There has been dissent over the fact that the new Code effectively abolishes the "perfect 10" score, for many years one of the hallmarks of gymnastics.
-There has also been concern that the new Code strongly favors extreme difficulty over form, execution and consistency.
+Proponents of the new system said it was necessary to advance gymnastics, promote difficult skills, and increase judging objectivity.
+Opponents argued that the new system would reduce fan interest in gymnastics and would change the sport's essence by de-emphasizing artistry.
+They also argued that because each competitor begins with a start value based on their routine's difficulty, those with lower start values are essentially eliminated before they perform.
+Some have denounced the fact that the new Code effectively abolishes the "perfect 10" score, for many years one of the hallmarks of gymnastics, and that it favors extreme difficulty over form, execution, and consistency.
 At the 2006 World Championships, for instance, Vanessa Ferrari of Italy was able to controversially win the women's all-around title despite a fall on the balance beam, in part by picking up extra points from performing more high-difficulty skills on floor exercise.
 The 2006 report of the FIG's Athletes' Commission, drafted after a review and discussion of the year's events noted several areas of concern including numerous inconsistencies in judging and evaluation of skills and routines.

-However, the leadership of the FIG remains committed to the new Code.
-While small revisions have been made to the Code, there is currently no indication that it will be significantly altered or that there will be a return to the old Code or 10.0 scoring system.